Model living with HIV

 In a 96-week study of adults who had never been on an HIV-1 treatment before, 364 adults received a PIFELTRO-based single-tablet regimen, while 364 adults received an Atripla once-daily tablet.
 In this study, fewer adults stopped taking a PIFELTRO-based single-tablet regimen than Atripla because of side effects.

-97% Of Participants in a 96-Week Study Continued Taking a PIFELTRO® (doravirine)-Based Single Tablet Regimen
+97% Of Participants in a 96-Week Study Continued Taking a PIFELTRO® (doravirine)-Based Single-Tablet Regimen

 What are the most common side effects?